tarwn/lessthandot-hugo/blogs/content/posts/2013-01-20-multidocument-updates-with-mongodb.md

 db.Indexing.insert( { name : "Abe", age : 30 } )
 </pre>

-Now let&#8217;s say I want to update the age for all documents that have the name Denis to 40.
+Now let's say I want to update the age for all documents that have the name Denis to 40.
 You would think it would be this

 <pre>db.Indexing.update({name: "Denis"}, {age: 40})</pre>

-Execute that and let&#8217;s bring back all the documents with the name Denis
+Execute that and let's bring back all the documents with the name Denis

 <pre>db.Indexing.find({name: "Denis"})</pre>